-In the event of a death in the immediate family of an employee who has one (1) or more years of uninterrupted service with the City, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed three (3) days [five (5) for the purposes of spouse, parent or child], regularly scheduled days for Office Chiefs and three (3) regularly scheduled working shifts for suppression Division Chiefs.
+In the event of a death in the immediate family of an employee, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed three (3) days [five (5) for the purposes of spouse, parent or child], regularly scheduled days for Office Chiefs and three (3) regularly scheduled working shifts for suppression Division Chiefs.
 This provision does not apply if the death occurs while the employee is on leave of absence, layoff, or sick leave.